 Stafford Loan.
 Eligible students may apply for subsidized or unsubsidized Stafford Loans.
-These low-interest loans are insured by the federal government.
-Students must first complete the Free Application for

-Federal Student Aid (FAFSA) to determine loan eligibility.
+These lowinterest loans are insured by the federal government.
+Students must first complete the Free Application for Federal Student Aid (FAFSA) to determine loan eligibility.
 While receiving the loan, students must be enrolled at half-time status or more (6 or more hours) and must remain in good standing.
 Once approved, the lending agency will deduct an origination fee from the loan amount and deliver one-half of the remaining amount to the University each semester.
 Upon receipt of these funds, the student's account will be credited.
-The loan application (Master Promissory Note - MPN) and a loan entrance counseling session must be completed online at www.studentloans.gov before the loan(s) can be processed by the MACU Financial Aid Office.
+A loan entrance counseling session and Master Promissory Note (MPN) must be completed online at www.studentloans.gov before the loan(s) can be processed by the MACU Financial Aid Office.